 Food Engineering Specialization

-Addressing the growing need for safe and healthy foods and healthy lives
+Addressing the growing need for safe, healthy, and affordable food

 You will be prepared to design, develop, and implement cost-effective systems and solutions for food manufacturing and processing technologies.

 - Create sustainable solutions to address the global need for food security